shrutea-sc/fluree/FlureeQuery.md

 # Fluree Query
 ## Basic Query
 ### Select Key
-The select-array can include any combination of the following items in any order.An *:
-,Predicate Names: Namespaced or Not
+The select-array can include any combination of the items in any order.
+A "*" ,Predicate Names: Namespaced or Not
 ,A map, crawling the graph.
 ,Reversely-referenced Predicates